Migrating from VitePress to docmd

 Next Steps

-• Explore docmd’s Build & Deploy guide since docmd does not rely on Vite’s build pipeline.
+• Explore docmd’s Build & Deploy guide. docmd does not rely on Vite’s build pipeline.